cdfre/TypoGento/README.md

 					parameter = {$pid}
 					addQueryString = 1
 					# e.g. the page {$pid} has already a frontend plugin for
-					# the content block of /catalog/product/view/ so wee need
+					# the content block of /catalog/product/view/ so we need
 					# only the product id there
 					addQueryString.exclude = tx_typogento[route],tx_typogento[controller],tx_typogento[action]
 					useCacheHash = 1
 				}
-				section = links
+				section = render
 				priority = 1
 			}
 		}